-As I stated in my article “The Early Life of Anne Boleyn Part Six – The Château Vert Pageant“, contrary to the scene in “The Tudors”, Anne and Henry’s eyes did not meet across a crowded room at the 1522 Shrovetide Pageant because Henry was, at this point, embarking on an affair with Anne’s sister, Mary Boleyn.
-It is possible that he did not even notice the other Boleyn girl, Anne, who was playing Perseverance, because he only had eyes for his new mistress, Mary.
+As I stated in my article “The Early Life of Anne Boleyn Part Six – The Château Vert Pageant“, contrary to the scene in “The Tudors”, it is unlikely that Anne and Henry’s eyes met across a crowded room at the 1522 Shrovetide Pageant.
+It is possible that he did not even notice Anne, who was playing Perseverance.
 Anne obviously would have noticed her King, but she had just returned to England to marry James Butler and catching the eye of the King would have been the last thing on her mind.

 So when did Henry fall for Anne?

 David Starkey1 dates the start of Henry’s feelings for Anne to Christmas and New Year 1524/1525, shortly after he had stopped sleeping with his wife, Catherine of Aragon.

 It was at that time that the Court staged the “Castle of Loyalty” or the Château Blanc pageant in the tiltyard at Greenwich Palace.
 Starkey writes of how, on the 21st December 1524, St Thomas’s Day, a herald proclaimed in the Queen’s Great Chamber “that the King had given the keeping of the castle… to four ‘Maidens’ of the Court” and that these four maidens had “deputed the protection of the castle to fifteen defenders”.